ioBanker/bitshares-ui/app/help/en/introduction/tos.md

 5.1.1.
 Any member of our group, which means our subsidiaries, our ultimate holding company and its subsidiaries including their respective contractors, affiliates, employees or representatives

 5.1.2.
-Our service providers, to the extent necessary to supply the Services to you;
+Our service providers, to the extent necessary to supply the Software Services to you;

 Token issuers in the event you elect to contribute to their token

 5.1.3.
-Selected third parties, including identity verification sites and analytic and search engine providers that assist us in the improvement and optimization of the Services.
+Selected third parties, including identity verification sites and analytic and search engine providers that assist us in the improvement and optimization of the Software Services.
 Authorities and law enforcement agencies worldwide either when ordered to do so or on a voluntary basis if this appears reasonable and necessary to us.

 5.2.
 We will also disclose your Personal Information to third parties: